amandaconjamalay/US-Household-Income-Data-Cleaning/README.md

 ## Objectives:
 * Identify and remove duplicates.
-* Correcting incosistent or messy column names.
+* Correcting inconsistent or messy column names.
 * Standardise categorical data such as State_Name and Type.
 * Fill in missing values in key fields like Place
 * Ensure land and water area columns (ALand, AWater) contain valid data.